ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-Enterprise-Ready AI Agents in Java & Spring Boot: A Comprehensive Guide - <a href="https://medium.com/@bayramblog/enterprise-ready-ai-agents-in-java-spring-boot-a-comprehensive-guide-6cedaa8a0fe5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Write Smarter JavaScript with These Stream & Observable Tricks - <a href="https://medium.com/tech-vibes/write-smarter-javascript-with-these-stream-observable-tricks-85a63631da97" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bayram EKER`**
+✍️ **posted by `Tech Vibes`**

-<blockquote>The latest wave of AI agents — including Auto-GPT, BabyAGI, AgentGPT, Jarvis (HuggingGPT), and frameworks like LangChain — has shown…</blockquote>
+<blockquote>Ever feel like your JavaScript code is running circles around you instead of the other way around?
+You’re not alone.</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>